-The James M. and Kathleen E. Linton Trust was established in 1964 for scholarships for students at Berkeley Divinity School preparing for the ordained ministry of the Protestant Episcopal Church.
-These students are to be determined by the dean of Berkeley Divinity School.
 The Abraham J. Malherbe Scholarship was established in 1999 to honor Professor Malherbe, who served on the faculty from 1970 to 1994.
 This scholarship will be awarded to a deserving Yale Divinity School student, with a preference given to those from the Church of Christ.